MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-installer-v0.md

 **`checkLatestKubeCtl`** - **Check for latest version of kubectl**<br>
 `boolean`.
 Optional.
 Use when `installKubeCtl == true`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Checks for the latest version of kubectl.
+Checks for the latest version of Kubectl.
 <!-- :::editable-content-end::: -->
 <br>